 NOW FOR THE VOTING

 The most successful idea in my opinion.
 Depending on how many prizes you are giving out is how you do this.
 You cut out stars or hearts or whatever you want.
 A different color for each prize is always nice.
-For example 1st place is red — 2nd is Blue — 3rd is Yellow.
+For example, 1st place is red — 2nd is Blue — 3rd is Yellow.
 You need to make a bunch of red 1st place and write 1st Place on it and do the same for the Blue 2nd Place and the Yellow 3rd Place.
 (All of this can be done on a computer if you want) Then you tape little brown already numbered lunch bags in front of each Chili Entry (If you use masking tape to tape bags in front of Chili you can write the number on the tape also, with a Sharpie.)
 It is always good to have someone watching over the bags, in case one falls off.
-I never had that happen though.
+I never had that happen — but, you never know.

 Be sure to give the Chili Entry Cooks the number of their Chili ahead of time.
 Each customer gets one each of 1st, 2nd and 3rd place stars … (or whatever you made) you can put the three papers in baggies.
 Then the customers put their vote in the bag they think is 1st, 2nd or 3rd.
-Sounds complicated, but it is real easy to do all of this.
+Sounds complicated, but it is really easy to do all of this.
 Some people were worried that customers would vote more than once this way (because you forget who you gave the stars to, but most people are honest, so it was never a problem.

 After everyone is done voting … you gather up all the bags and Tally up the votes.
 Then announce the winners !!!
-You can also include a pencil and scratch paper in the customers baggie for writing notes to themselves to remember which ones they liked best.
+You can also include a pencil and scratch paper in the customer’s baggie for writing notes to themselves to remember which ones they liked best.
 Some customers get real serious and really do a great job on their voting.

 Anyway, this is all a pretty simple way of doing the judging, but after many, many, many Chili Cook-Offs through the years … this was the easiest for the customers.
 Keep in mind, when people are drinking, the simpler the better.
-TRUST ME on that!!!
+TRUST ME on that!!

 OK — THERE YOU HAVE IT

 one very fun day at the bar !!!
-Oh don’t forget to take lots of pictures and hang them in the bar … especially of the winners.
+Oh, don’t forget to take lots of pictures and hang them in the bar … especially of the WINNERS!

-BRAGGING rights you know !!!
+BRAGGING rights you know!

-Have a GREAT time at your Chili Cook-Off.
+Have a GREAT time at your Chili Cook-Off!